Volhynia: World War I

 During World War I, Volhynia was the place of several battles, fought by the Austrians, Germans and the Polish Legions against Russia, eg. the Battle of Kostiuchnówka.
-(The village of Kostiuchnówka is known for the Battle of Kostiuchnówka, in which the Poles defeated the Russians, (and as the place of establishment of the accomplished Legia Warsaw football club, relocated to Warsaw only in 1920.))
+Ukrainian Sich Riflemen, who were stationed in the region during the war, noted the weak national identity of local majority, many of whom would identify as "Rus" or "Little Russian" rather than Ukrainian.
+In order to alleviate this situation, numerous Ukrainian schools were created in Volhynia by the riflemen's command.

 After the 1917 February Revolution and the formation of the Russian Provisional Government, Ukrainian nationalists declared the autonomous Ukrainian People's Republic.
 The territory of Volhynia was split in half by a frontline just west of the city of Lutsk.
 Due to an invasion of the Bolsheviks, the government of Ukraine was forced to retreat to Volhynia after the sack of Kyiv.
 Military aid from the Central Powers as a result of the Treaty of Brest-Litovsk brought peace in the region and some degree of stability.
 Until the end of the war, the area saw a revival of Ukrainian culture after years of Russian oppression and the denial of Ukrainian traditions.
 After German troops were withdrawn, the whole region was engulfed by a new wave of military actions by Poles and Russians competing for control of the territory.
-The Ukrainian People's Army was forced to fight on three fronts: Bolsheviks, Poles and a Volunteer Army of Imperial Russia.
+The Ukrainian People's Army was forced to fight on three fronts: Bolsheviks, Poles and the Russian Volunteer Army.